Birth certificate: Pre-1837 birth and baptism records

 Before the government's registration system was created, evidence of births and/or baptisms (and also marriages and death or burials) was dependent on the events being recorded in the records of the Church of England or in those of other various churches – not all of which maintained such records or all types of those records.
 Copies of such records are not issued by the General Register Office; but can be obtained from these churches, or from the local or national archive, which usually now keeps the records in original or copy form.

 Types of certified copies issued in England and Wales

-Long-form certificates are copies of the original entry in the birth register, giving all the recorded details.
+Long format certificates are copies of the original entry in the birth register, giving all the recorded details.
 Information includes; name, sex, date, and place of birth of the child, parents' name, place of birth and occupation.
 Certificates for births registered before 1 April 1969 do not show the parents' places of birth, and those before 1984 do not show mother's occupation.